Aliases for COX8A Gene

 GeneCards Summary for COX8A Gene

 COX8A (Cytochrome C Oxidase Subunit 8A) is a Protein Coding gene.
-Diseases associated with COX8A include mitochondrial complex iv deficiency and isolated cytochrome c oxidase deficiency.
-Among its related pathways are Gene Expression and Metabolism.
-GO annotations related to this gene include cytochrome-c oxidase activity.
-An important paralog of this gene is ENSG00000256100.
+Diseases associated with COX8A include Mitochondrial Complex Iv Deficiency and Cardiomyopathy, Familial Hypertrophic, 4.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
+Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.
+An important paralog of this gene is COX8C.